logos-maker/ikiGUI/README.md

-ikigui_blit_alpha()    // Blits a part of an image, with alpha channel over the destination graphic. ikigui_blit_filled()   // Blits a part of an image, with a background color so the destination graphic gets overwritten. ikigui_blit_fast()     // Blits a part of an image, without alpha channel. ikigui_image_draw()    // Blits a whole image to the destination, without alpha channel.
+ikigui_blit_alpha()    // Blits a part of an image, with alpha channel over the destination graphic. ikigui_blit_filled()   // Blits a part of an image, with a background color so the destination graphic gets overwritten. ikigui_blit_fast()     // Blits a part of an image, without alpha channel. ikigui_blit_gradient() // Blits a color gradient, on a part of an image or to the editor window. ikigui_image_draw()    // Blits a whole image to the destination, without alpha channel.

 ikigui_open_plugin_window()  // open a plugin window (child window) in the used DAW.